jwjohnson314/neural-style/README.md

 # Neural-Style

-This is a Keras/Tensorflow implementation of the neural-style algorithm from the paper [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) by Gatys *et. al.* Most of the code here isn't original; it largely follows Francois Chollet's implementation as laid out in his book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff), and in the notebooks that accompany the book [here](https://github.com/fchollet/deep-learning-with-python-notebooks).
-I wanted a Python-based executable for quick experimentation along the lines of [this Torch implementation](https://github.com/jcjohnson/neural-style); this repo is the result.
+This is a Keras/Tensorflow implementation of the neural-style algorithm from the paper [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) by Gatys *et. al.* The code is based on Francois Chollet's implementation as laid out in his book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff), and incorporates some modifications from recent work such as [Improving the Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1605.04603.pdf).
+I wanted a python-based executable for quick experimentation along the lines of [this Torch implementation](https://github.com/jcjohnson/neural-style); this repo is the result.

 ## What It Does
 The algorithm combines the content of an image with the styles and textures of another image using features derived from a convolutional neural network.
 For example: